DanishFaraaz/danishfaraaz.github.io/index.md

 cover: true
 image: /assets/img/hydejack-8.png
 title: "Portfolio"
-hide_description: false
+hide_description: true
 description: "I can see that you've walked thousands of miles just to reach this website, but that’s just my homepage.
 Have fun…"
 ---

-## Hi, I am Shahzaib!!! 🎉
+## Hi, I am Danish!!! 🎉

-I created this personal website to keep track of my projects, talk about my experience as an Engineer, and give guidance to anyone striving for some knowledge within my expertise.
-While, just trying to tame the ocean of endless knowledge & to stand out in the crowd one day (Inshaallah).
+This is my personal website that contains resume, certifications and a few other things.
+Feel free to reach out to me if you want to talk about anything!